-Sore throat can be treated with Acupuncture and Chinese Herbal Medicine some acute cases with simple food remedies or Chinese diet therapy treatment.
+Sore throat is a common condition seen in the Acupuncture and Chinese Herbal Medicine clinic.
+Some acute cases can even be helped with simple food remedies or Chinese diet therapy treatment.

-When treating patents with sore throats, a Chinese Medicine practitioner approaches the case first to find the Chinese medicine diagnosis.
+When treating all patents, including those with a sore throat, a Chinese Medicine practitioner approaches the case first to find the Chinese medicine diagnosis.
 Once a diagnosis has been made, the treatment is based on re-balancing the body.

 From a western disease perspective, sore throats can be diagnosed as pharyngitis, laryngitis, tonsilitis.
 Antibiotic treatment is often part of the protocol treatment, and while this can be needed in some cases, which can have it’s own side effects on the gastrointestinal system.